New Tampa VPS capacity is live. Deploy a server in minutes.

 Small always-on jobs

-Bots, uptime checks, tiny APIs, lightweight VPNs, and test boxes.
+Bots, uptime checks, tiny APIs, lightweight VPNs, testing, and simple automation.

 • 1 vCPU